hijack1r/Org2domain/README.md

-`Org2domain` is a primary domain name discovery tool that can help you quickly find the primary domain name corresponding to your target.
+`Org2domain` is a quick primary domain name matching tool that can help you quickly find the primary domain name corresponding to your target organization.
 This tool is very suitable for penetration test learners.
-When your leader throws you an organization list, do you still manually search for the corresponding primary domain name in the browser?
-Now `Org2domain` can help you do this in an automated and batch manner, so you can have a leisurely sip of coffee.
-This tool can recognize both Chinese and English organization names, and the name of income organizations is not limited by language.
+When your leader throws you an organization list, are you still manually looking for the completed primary domain name in your browser?
+Now `Org2domain` can take advantage of automation and large-scale, and you can take a leisurely sip of coffee.
+This tool is aimed at identifying nurses with Chinese and English organization names.
+The input organization names are not limited by language.

 [中文说明.md](README_cn.md)
 # Usage